Home / Career Guides / Underwriter

 Several variables can influence salaries.
 A significant factor is the level of experience.
 More experienced underwriters, particularly those who have proven their ability to assess risk and make sound decisions accurately, generally earn more than those new to the field.

 The specific sector of underwriting also makes a difference.
-For instance, professionals in health or life insurance may earn differently than those working in property or casualty insurance.
+For instance, pros in health or life insurance may earn differently than those working in property or casualty insurance.

 Similarly, underwriters who handle more complex types of insurance, like commercial or specialty insurance, often earn more than those dealing with simpler, standard policies.